Building stream combinators

 Futures as streams with Once

-Every future can be converted into a stream by return Some(Fut::Output) once:
+Every future Fut can be converted into a stream by returning Some(Fut::Output):

 pub struct Once<Fut> {